the-strife-project/Strife/README.md

 ## TODO list
 Here's a list of the big things I've managed to do so far as well as the next steps.

-- [X] Simple kernel that writes to the screen (terminal driver), and boots with GRUB.
 - [X] GDT.
 - [X] IDT.
 - [X] Keyboard driver (Spanish layout).